deniskyashif/blog/content/posts/ddd-integration-events.md

 commit
 ```

-- Mention naturally idempotent operations where they apply.
-- **Ordering is contextual:** global ordering is rarely available or necessary.
-Identify the stream that actually requires order (events for one `orderId`) and partition by aggregate identifier.
-Since retries can reorder messages, prefer version checks or explicit state transitions over assumptions about broker timing.
-Defer a deeper treatment to the eventual-consistency article.
+If processing fails, the transaction rolls back and the broker can deliver the message again.
+If it succeeds but the acknowledgement to the broker is lost, the next delivery finds the recorded identifier and does nothing.
+The business change and the processed-message record must be atomic; otherwise, a crash between them brings back the same inconsistency we solved with the outbox.

+Delivery order requires a similar qualification.
+A global order across all messages is rarely available and, fortunately, rarely useful.
+Fulfillment does not need every order in the exact sequence in which Ordering placed them.
+It may, however, need events concerning one `orderId` to be processed in order.
+We should identify this smaller stream and partition messages by the aggregate identifier when the broker supports it.

+Even then, retries and concurrent consumers can make ordering less straightforward than it appears.
+A consumer should prefer explicit state transitions or an aggregate version carried by the event over assumptions about broker timing.
+It can reject an invalid transition, ignore an older version, or postpone a message until the missing version arrives.
+These choices depend on the business process and are part of the broader problem of eventual consistency.

 ## Know when not to use an integration event

-> _Skeleton — to write._

-- Prefer a direct API when the caller needs an immediate answer to continue.
-Do not use events to disguise synchronous coupling.
-- **Pub/sub vs. async request-response:** an event is "this fact happened; whoever cares can react" (one-to-many, fire-and-forget, producer-owned contract).
-An async request-response is a **command or query with a reply** — one-to-one, expects an answer, reintroduces a logical dependency on the responder.
-The callback from the earlier section is exactly this: an async query, not part of the event contract.
-Mixing the two is how synchronous coupling gets disguised behind a broker.
-- **WebSockets / SSE** push to end clients, not between contexts: no durability, outbox semantics, ordering, or replay.
-They sit downstream — a context consumes an integration event, updates state, then pushes a UI notification — and are not a substitute for durable messaging between contexts.
-- Avoid asynchronous messaging when the operational cost outweighs the independence it provides.
+Use an integration event when a context can publish a fact and finish its work without waiting for a response.
+When it needs an immediate answer to continue, a direct API usually makes the dependency clearer.

+Sending a request through a broker does not turn it into an event.
+A message asking a particular recipient to act is a command; one asking for information is a query.
+If the sender expects a reply, the interaction is still request-response.
+The callback described earlier is such a query: it is triggered by the event, but is not part of the event contract.

+Messaging also adds operational cost.
+Use it when contexts need to work independently or several consumers need the same fact.
+Otherwise, a direct call may be simpler.

 ## Closing

-> _Skeleton — to write._

-- Return to the two concerns from the start: contract and delivery.
-- Recap the complete path:
+We've started with two problems: designing a contract for the boundary and delivering it reliably.
+The complete path now looks as follows:

 ```text
 domain decision